 Rectangle, rounded rectangle, and oval graphics objects are converted into their equivalent LiveCode vector graphic objects and placed onto the new card in the same location.
 Embedded images like the drag & drop icon, New, Delete and Find icons are imported as paint objects and placed onto the card.

-FmPro Migrator attempts to build objects in a specific order to minimize the overlapping of objects.
-For instance in this screenshot, the yellow rectangle was built first, then the fields and text labels were created to sit over top of the rectangle.
-This technique is used because there isn't any method available to determine the z-order stacking of the objects created on a FileMaker layout or a Microsoft Access database form.
+FmPro Migrator builds objects in the order they were created within the original layout.
+There isn't any method available to determine the z-order stacking of the objects in the original database.
 It is likely that some manual changes will generally be necessary to fine tune the z-order stacking of objects on the card.

 Each object within the newly created LiveCode card is created within group named "Layout_Objects_Group".
-Resizing this group and setting the Geometry Manager settings enables the objects to be scrolled in the same manner as in the original database application.
+Resizing the card containing this group enables the objects to be scrolled in the same manner as in the original database application.

-This feature is also used to implement the Hide/Show Status Area feature.
+The Status Area is implemented in a similar manner.
 Hiding the Status Area hides the Status Area group and moves the Layout_Objects_Group and its contents left to take its place.
 The opposite is done when enabling the Status Area.

 Customized Card Handlers